 “Current generation home batteries are bulky, expensive to install and expensive to maintain.
 In contrast, Powerwall’s lithium ion battery inherits Tesla’s proven automotive battery technology to power your home safely and economically.
 Completely automated, it installs easily and requires no maintenance.”

 Every homesteader must determine what is the best renewable energy source for their homestead.
 The factors which determine this are property location, weather, and of course money to invest in your energy freedom.

 Ultimately, every small step adds up.
 With all the options available, you can decide which one or any combination of these will be the best renewable energy source for your homestead.
 You’ll be saving money and produce the peace of mind which supplying your own power needs brings.

 What is the best renewable energy source for you and your family?

 Do you use renewable energy on your homestead?
 Please share your experience with us.

-If you’re interested in learning more about living off the grid or following our off-grid journey, check out our other articles.
+If you’re interested in learning more about living off the grid, check out our other articles.